TWHamiltonJR/CSU-Senior-Project/README.md

-Pfsense fake WIFI
+Evil Twin WIFI

-A Pfsense virtual machine that acts like a free unsecured router and has a Kali machine attached that tries to get unsuspecting people to connect.
-It then will log where they go and if it can get the hash to their login.
+A Kali virtual machine that uses airgeddon to deploy a evil twin of a wifi router that then stores the data and a python script that then goes through and cateorizes it.

 ## Compile/Deploy